 Learning in a classroom is not enough, even if the classroom is located in a Chinese-speaking environment.
 Most language schools are fairly traditional and stay close to the textbook, focusing a lot on reading and vocabulary.
 Even though I spoke a lot in class too (small class size is a blessing), that was far from enough.
 I limited my use of English to about once per week when I played role-playing games with a group of other foreigners.
 The rest of the time I spent with native friends, language exchange partners and foreign classmates whose Chinese was a lot better than mine.
 I also practised some sports, such as diving, which meant I got to know native speakers who were far from campus, both literally and metaphorically speaking.

-I think this approach was just right for me.
-I benefited a lot from the difficult class I was in, but the danger was of course that I had skipped a lot of more elementary language that I now had to cover on my own.
-This is not difficult if you have the time to spend, but can result and advanced but narrow competence if you’re not careful.
+I think this approach was just right for me; I benefited a lot from the difficult class I was in, but the danger was of course that I had skipped a lot of more elementary language that I now had to cover on my own.
+This is not difficult if you have the time to spend, but can result in an advanced but narrow competence if you’re not careful.

 Most of the time with native speakers was spent on simply talking about things, mostly unrelated to my textbooks.
 An interest in languages was also a great common denominator between me and the Taiwanese students, which meant it was fairly easy to make friends.

 Lessons learnt from my first year in Taiwan

 So, what did I learn during this first year that other students can benefit from?
 Here’s a selection of important insights I think are worth sharing:

 - Don’t invent the wheel – I spent a lot of time developing clever ways of reviewing characters and words.
 I actually developed a simple spaced repetition system on my own and kept track of scheduling manually.
 Spending a few hours online reading about this would have helped enormously!